Krzysztof318/tailwindcss-container-queries/README.md

 | `qc-xl`  | `@container (min-width: 1280px)`             | `qc-max-xl`  | `@container (width < 1280px)`                |
 | `qc-2xl` | `@container (min-width: 1536px)`             | `qc-max-2xl` | `@container (width < 1536px)`                |

-You can configure which breakpoints are available for this plugin under the `containers` key in your `tailwind.config.js` file:
+You can add breakpoints which are available for this plugin under the `containers` key in your `tailwind.config.js` file:

 It will be applied to `qc-{breakpoint}` and `qc-max-{breakpoint}`.